-Role of a Business Intelligent Analyst is very interesting, let alone an exciting field of work.
+Role of a Business Intelligence Analyst is very interesting, let alone an exciting field of work.
 You can shift to an analyst job anytime in your career because the shift isn’t very difficult if you hone certain Business Intelligence skills required in the industry.

 In fact with your skills refined you can plant your feet in two separate areas of business intelligence – Business Strategy and Computer Science.

 Moreover, experts highly predict that demand for BI professionals in the coming years will only increase globally, which may result in talent shortage.
-Perhaps this is the right time and opportunity to explore the field and expand your Business Intelligence Analyst skillsets?
+Perhaps this is the right time and opportunity to explore the field and expand your Business Intelligence Analyst skill sets?

 In this BI and BA job, Business Analysis (BA) and Business Intelligence (BI) tools and techniques are used to build solution that effectively align data and technology to produce actionable guidance in business decision making.

-However, there are certain critical skill sets that determine a BI BA role, over and above the traditional skills, like critical thinking, problem solving, error checking, technical writing, leadership skills, management skills etc.
+However, there are certain critical skill sets that determine a BI BA role, over and above the traditional skills, like critical thinking, problem solving, error checking, technical writing, leadership skills, management skills, etc.

 Here they are;

-7 Must Have Skills for Freelance Business Intelligence Analysts
+7 Must Have Skills For Freelance Business Intelligence Analysts

-1. Data Analysis and Data Modeling
+1. Data Analysis And Data Modeling Technique

 You have to acutely understand data and information.
 Data can be presented to you in any form, most often in bits and pieces.
 You will have to put them together, comprehend them and convert them into viable insights.